Is Jeddah Safe for Tourists in 2026?

 Is Saudi Arabia safe to visit in 2026?

 Saudi Arabia as a whole is a popular tourist destination with documented scam activity across multiple cities.
-Jeddah specifically has 14 documented scams with a moderately safe safety rating.
+Jeddah specifically has 14 documented scams with a generally safe safety rating.
 Check the full Saudi Arabia country guide for a regional overview and safety comparisons across all covered cities.

 Editorial note: This safety assessment for Jeddah is based on 14 verified scam reports in the Before You Go database, compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Safety conditions change — always cross-reference with current government advisories before travel.
 Read our methodology →